johnnymatthews/blog/180301-installing-lineageos-on-a-nexus-5x.md

 ## Step 4: Install LineageOS from Recovery

-1. Run `add push filename.zip /sdcard/`.
+1. Run `adb push filename.zip /sdcard/`.
 Change the filename to reflect the LineageOS `.zip` file you downloaded in Step 1.
-1. Run `add push filename.zip /sdcard/`.
+1. Run `adb push filename.zip /sdcard/`.
 Change the filename to reflect the Google Apps `.zip` file you downloaded in Step 1.
 1. On the phone, select **Wipe** and then **Advanced Wipe**.
 1. Select **Cache**, **System**, and **Data**.
 1. Swipe the bar at the bottom of the screen to wipe the partitions.